Generative AI for image reconstruction in Intensity Interferometry: a first attempt: Image Reconstruction: Results and Evaluation

 The raw moment $M_{ij}$ of an image is defined as \citep{hu1962visual}

 where $I(x,y)$ represents the intensity at pixel $(x,y)$.
 The zeroth order raw moment, or monopole, represents the total intensity of an image.
 It is computed by summing all pixel values across the image, yielding an overall intensity measure.
-In this context, analyzing the monopole provides the total flux of fast-rotating stars.
-According to Eq.~\eqref{eqn:Mom}, the monopole of an image is calculated as:
+In this context, analyzing the monopole provides the total pixel brightness of the images of the fictitious stars.
+According to Eq.~\eqref{eqn:Mom-ij}, the monopole of an image is calculated as:

-The left figure of Fig.~\ref{fig:cen} displays the monopole values for 50 reconstructed images.
-The plot reveals a linear relationship between the monopole of the ground truth (real image) on the $x$-axis and that of the predicted (reconstructed) image on the $y$-axis, consistent across sources of varying shapes and sizes.
-This linearity confirms that the predicted images have an overall intensity (flux) that closely matches the ground truth.
-However, while the monopole effectively represents the total brightness, it does not provide information about the position, shape, size, or detailed brightness distribution of the fast-rotating stars.
-For these aspects, higher-order moments are necessary.

-The center of mass of the sky image of any stellar object, is determined by its centroid, which provides the $x$ and $y$ coordinates representing the spatial position of the image.
-This centroid is computed using the first-order raw moments in conjunction with the monopole (the zeroth-order moment).
-The formulations for the centroid along the $x$ and $y$ directions are given by:

-Here, \(I(x,y)\) represents the intensity at pixel \((x,y)\), \(M_{00}\) is the monopole (total intensity), and \(M_{10}\) and \(M_{01}\) are the first-order raw moments along the $x$ and $y$ axes respectively.
-This formulation accurately captures the spatial center of mass of the stellar object in the image.

-The middle and right panel of Fig.~\ref{fig:cen} compare the centroids ($x_{c}$, $y_{c}$) of 50 predicted images with their corresponding ground truths respectively.
-The clustering of centroids within a specific scale range across all results indicates that the reconstructed images accurately represent the spatial location of the fast-rotating star relative to the ground truth.